michalhercik/RecSIS/docs/dev-guide-ext.md

  For better understanding of the source data model we encourage you to connect to the SIS database and explore the data.
 The best way is to simply select few rows from a table and see what is inside.
 More insight can be found by quering table "tabulky" - for example to get info about table POVINN `SELECT * FROM tabulky WHERE tabulka='POVINN'`.
 Be aware that the result is for a table and not the synonyms - it is possible that not all synonyms are existing tables.

+ Currently we can't access personal data of a student.
+This is something that we are working on.
+Getting access at least to basic info about student such as year of enrollment and degree plan would allow us to simplify degree plan UI and improve degree plan UX.
+We would also like to get access to complete courses to automatically populate blueprint with correct historical data.

 ### Target